All About The Fairways

 2007, Barbara formed a new band called Champagne based in Strandhill, Co.
 Sligo to play corporate and wedding gigs.

-The band lineup also includes Michael Kelly (formerly of the
+The band lineup also included Michael Kelly (formerly of the

 Dave